eirenicon/Ardens/README.md

 ## Overview

-Ardens is a repository containing Eirenicon Intelligent Frameworks.
-This project aims to provide intelligent solutions and foundational frameworks for various **AI (Artificial Intelligence)** research approaches & applications.
+Ardens is primarily a repository containing eirenicon Intelligent Frameworks (instantiated as a Wiki).
+The Ardens project aims to provide intelligent HUMAN solutions and foundational frameworks for use on **AI (Artificial Intelligence)** research projects and programs.

 ---